NCPlyn/CarStatsTracker/readme2.txt

 ----------------------------------------------

-1. odzkoušet vše zatím (drag,lora,wifi)
-2. bug/stress test
+test all (mainly esp drag upload) correct millis

 SHOULD DO:
-260???
 GSM - celé na esp
+dokumentace

 NOT GONNA DO:
+260???
 lora - přejít na Helium?
-drag - server(upload+view) & esp(upload)

-bacha hesla v config a basicauth
+bacha hesla v config a basicauth a 450

 ----------------------------------------------
 WEB: